Fazlullah Nouri

+Since the Islamic revolution, he is celebrated for defending Sharia law and Islam against so-called agents of the West, and portrayed in school textbooks as a martyr for Islam and the motherland by the Islamic Republic of Iran.
+He has also been criticized by historians for his opposition to constitutional government and for inciting violence.

 Nouri was a financially successful court official responsible for collected religious funds, for conducting marriages and contracts, including the wills of wealthy men.
-Under the monarch Mozaffar al-Din Shah, who accepted demands for democratic reforms and agreed to surrender political powers to the parliament, he sided with the Iranian Constitutional Revolution.
-However, Noori turned against the revolution after Mozaffar al-Din's death and his successor (Muhammad Ali Shah Qajar) moved to close the parliament and return to the country to monarchical absolutism.
-He joined the Shah in a vigorous propaganda campaign against modern parliamentary system, insisting that the role of the elected parliament (majles) was as a forum for consultation, whereas the laws should come only from Sharia.
+Under the monarch Mozaffar ad-Din Shah Qajar, who accepted demands for democratic reforms and agreed to surrender political powers to the parliament, he sided with the Iranian Constitutional Revolution.
+However, Nouri turned against the revolution after al-Din's death and his successor, Muhammad Ali Shah Qajar moved to close the parliament and return to the country to absolute monarchy.
+He joined the Shah in a vigorous propaganda campaign against the modern parliamentary system, arguing that the elected parliament (majles) should serve only as a forum for consultation, while laws ought to derive exclusively from Sharia.

 Early life

-Noori was son of cleric Mulla Abbas Kijouri.
+Nouri was son of cleric Mulla Abbas Kijouri.
 After receiving his early education in Kojour and Tehran, Sheikh Fazlollah moved to Iraq shrine cities where he studied under a prominent Shia scholar, Mirza Hasan Shirazi.
 After returning to Tehran he grew to become a prominent scholar and teacher.
 Businessmen and officials also referred to him for settling their legal cases.
 He wrote some leaflets and books on religion.
 He is reported to have enjoyed high respect in King's court.

 Fazlullah changed his political stance according to his evaluation of the power equation.
 In 1880s, Fazlullah was drawn into politics in response to the Qajar government's increasing business concession to foreign businessmen.
 Drawing upon the views of his mentor, Shirazi, he argued that during the period of Occultation, running the country has to be a shared responsibility of the King and clerics.
 Sheikh Fazl Allah played some role in the successful Tobacco protest movement against concession of Tobacco monopoly to the British Regie Company.
 After demise of pro-democracy Mozzafar ad-Din Shah, Nouri saw that the new King Muhammad Ali Shah was against the parliament and sided with him.